joantolos/gradle-file-selector/README.md

 ## Goal

 The goal for this POC is to learn about tasks and Groovy scripting with Gradle.
+All the details, conclusions and learning experience is detailed on the blog page: www.joantolos.com/blog/gradleTask

 ## Layout